 The Marquand Chapel Choir and the Marquand Gospel Choir are active student organizations under the supervision of faculty members of the Institute of Sacred Music and the Yale Divinity School.
 The choirs offer anthems and support congregational singing at weekly services.
-Full rehearsals for the Marquand Chapel Choir are held every Sunday evening from 7 to 9 p.m.
+Full rehearsals for the Marquand Chapel Choir are held every Sunday evening from 7 to 9 P.M.
 Members are selected in early September.
 Auditions are for voice placement only.
 The Gospel Choir requires no auditions and rehearses for two hours per week.
 Both choirs may be taken for credit (see REL 911 and 913).
-Other Divinity School musical groups include the Praise and Worship Band, and a cappella groups, the Sacramental Winers and the Bible Belters.